opensim-org/SCONE/paper/paper.md

 Predictive forward dynamic simulations do the opposite: they compute motion trajectories that perform a given task optimally, according to high-level objectives such as stability, energy efficiency and pain avoidance.
 Predictive simulations enable powerful new applications for musculoskeletal models, such as predicting the outcome of treatment and optimizing the efficiency and efficacy of assistive devices.
 More fundamentally, it enables researchers to pose true *what-if?* questions, allowing them to investigate the effects of individual model and control parameters on the motion as a whole.

-Despite having shown great promise [@Anderson2001, @Geijtenbeek2013], the number of studies that successfully employed predictive forward simulations has been remarkably limited.
+Despite having shown great promise [@Anderson2001, @Geyer2010, @Geijtenbeek2013], the number of studies that successfully employed predictive forward simulations has been remarkably limited.
 A main contributing factor is complexity: besides expertise in neurological and musculoskeletal modeling, users require knowledge and understanding of optimization theory, as well as advanced software development skills to tie these components together.
 Even successful projects often do not permit fruitful collaboration and follow-up research, due to lack of structure and documentation of the resulting code-base.

-SCONE (Simulation-based Controller OptimizatioN Environment) is designed to help overcome these obstacles.
+SCONE (https://scone.software) is designed to help overcome these obstacles.
 It is a fully featured software framework that allows researchers to perform, analyze and reproduce custom predictive simulations of biological motion.
 SCONE features a user-friendly graphical user interface and can be used without programming skills.

 SCONE is designed to cater to a wide range of potential users, including: